-SPRINGFIELD – It’s time to sound the alarm for diabetes, at least, for some.
+It’s time to sound the alarm for diabetes, at least, for some.
 November is American Diabetes Month.

 Dr. Chelsea Gordner, an adult and pediatric endocrinologist at Baystate Medical Center/Baystate Children’s Hospital, said there is both good and bad news concerning the nearly 30 million children and adults in the United States with diabetes.

 First, the good news.
 Researchers at the Centers for Disease Control and Prevention (CDC) report that adult diabetes rates have begun to level off.
 While the number of people living with the disease increased an average of 0.6 percent annually between 2008 and 2012, the number of new cases fell an average of 5.4 percent.

 People get diabetes when their bodies do not produce or properly use insulin.
 Insulin is a hormone that aids in the conversion of sugar, starches and other foods into energy that is needed for daily life.